SeeedDocument/ODYSSEY-STM32MP157C/README-EN.md

 ![](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/v2-flash-sd.png)

-- **Step 4.** After writing the image to the SD card, insert the SD card into Seeed NPi STM32MP157C. use USB type-c port to power the motherboard, do not take out the SD card during writing.
-Seeed NPi STM32MP157C will start from the SD card, and you can see the PWR and USER LED light up.
+- **Step 4.** After writing the image to the SD card, insert the SD card into ODYSSEY – STM32MP157C. use USB type-c port to power the motherboard, do not take out the SD card during writing.
+ODYSSEY – STM32MP157C will start from the SD card, and you can see the PWR and USER LED light up.

 - **Step 5.** Set the slide switch to eMMC and restart.

 **Serial Console**

-Now that your Seeed NPi-STM32MP157C is up, you may want to access your Linux system through the console, then set up WiFi, and so on.
+Now your ODYSSEY – STM32MP157C is up, you may want to access your Linux system through the console, then set up WiFi, and so on.
 Two serial port access methods are provided for Linux access:

 - A. OTG USB port - You need to run a Linux system on a circuit board.